vale1410/mps2opt/README.md

 An simple .mps MIPLIB converter to other formats.

-Currently supports conversion to minizinc format of MIPLIB mps files of type BP and IP with integer coefficients.
-This converter is pre-alpha and works only under certain assumptions.
+Currently supports conversion to minizinc and LP format of MIPLIB mps files of type BP and IP with integer coefficients.
+This converter is pre-alpha and works only under these assumptions.

 To install download the golang distribution and use *go get*.